crul3x/Data-Analysis-Visualisation-AI/README.md

 **Option 1 - Live link (GitHub Pages)**
 👉 [https://crul3x.github.io/sales-performance-analysis](https://crul3x.github.io/sales-performance-analysis)

-**Option 2 - Run locally**
-1. Clone or download the repo
-2. Open `dashboard/index.html` in any browser
-3. No install, no server needed - everything is self-contained

 ---

 *Dataset is synthetic and does not represent any real company or individuals.*